reference-point/SmartcardSDK/iOS/Releases/Readme.md

 # Release notes

 ## 2.0.3
-13/04/18: Fixed a timing issue in generating TOTP number
+13/04/18: Fixed a timing issue in generating TOTP number.
+Release is built on Xcode 9.3 with Swift 4.1

 ## 2.0.2
 09/04/18: Add new property of "isHidden" in Scheme and optimised scheme download porcessses